Well, perhaps this one was a bit morbid:

 - Alifa Rifat, Distant View of a Minaret

-Saeed is the acclaimed author of Saddam City, among many other works.
+Saeed is the acclaimed and award-winning author of Saddam City, among many other works.
+We have since run an interview with him here.
+He currently lives, writes, and teaches in Chicago.
+His picks:

 1 – One Thousand and One Nights by Mohammed bin Sakkra Alhashemi